 If you take a moment to think as another might be thinking, then speak with his perspective in mind, you can gain immediate rapport.
 Ill-fitting as his shoes may be, walk a few steps in them.
 Only then can you provide real understanding and reassurance.
 Only then can you help that person see the consequences of what he is doing or is about to do.
 Only then can you help him make enlightened decisions.”

 Let the non-Contact Professional confuse empathy and sympathy.
-There is, however, no excuse whatsoever for a Contact Professional (i.e., Law Enforcement Officer, Police Officer, Security Professional, Parking Enforcement Professional, Communications Dispatch Professional, Customer Service Professional, Telephone Operator Professional, Leader, etc.) to be allowed to remain confused about the two.
+There is, however, no excuse whatsoever for a Contact Professional (i.e., Law Enforcement Officer, Police Officer, Healthcare Security Professional, Security Professional, Parking Enforcement Professional, Communications Dispatch Professional, Customer Service Professional, Telephone Operator, Leader, etc.) to be allowed to remain confused about the two.
 For if they are confused, the Contact Professional is sacrificing one of the most powerful tools – indeed the most powerful – in the management of human conflict.

 Let’s conclude with the words of Dr. George Thompson:

 “Let me clarify that while empathizing essentially means standing in the shoes of another or seeing through the eyes of another, I’m not suggesting you have to agree with that person.
 Obviously I didn’t agree with the superstitious man who held his own son hostage and thought he had to blood-let him.
 But everyone is entitled to a point of view, right or wrong, just or unjust.
 Don’t agree; just try to understand where the person is coming from.

 Too many people confuse empathy with sympathy.
 You don’t have to sympathize with or approve of another’s actions or words.
 Just empathize and see how powerful it makes you.
 Don’t do it to be nice; do it because it’s the only way to hit upon a proper appeal.“